-CSC offers two preschool options, Head Start and Pre-K Counts.
+Community Services for Children offers two preschool options, Head Start and Pre-K Counts.
 Although their funding differs somewhat, we operate them with the same high standards.
 Children attend school between 160 and 180 days a year.
-We provide preschool for 11 area school districts: Allentown, Bangor, Easton, Bethlehem, East Penn, Salisbury, Northampton, Northern Lehigh, Parkland, Pen Argyl and Whitehall-Coplay and we also collaborate with Colonial Intermediate Unit 20 and Carbon-Lehigh Intermediate Unit 21.
+We provide preschool for 11 area school districts: Allentown, Bangor, Easton, Bethlehem, East Penn, Salisbury, Northampton, Northern Lehigh, Parkland, Pen Argyl and Whitehall-Coplay and we also collaborate with Colonial Intermediate Unit 20.

 In both programs, breakfast and lunch are provided, and parents receive progress reports about their child.

 What is Head Start of the Lehigh Valley?

 Head Start began in the Lehigh Valley in 1965 during President Lyndon Johnson’s War on Poverty programs.
 Today we have about 50 Head Start classrooms across the Lehigh Valley, most run independently, and some run in conjunction with public schools.
 To be eligible for this high-quality preschool education, at no cost to the parent or guardian, a child must be at least 3 years old.
 Priority is given to families who meet federal poverty level guidelines.
 Head Start is a two-generation program in which we work as diligently with the family as it seeks strength and healthy growth as we do the child.
 Physical, mental and social health are encouraged along with learning literacy, math, science and the arts.

 Please visit www.headstartlv.org for additional information and to see if your child qualifies for these programs.

 The Community Resource Book is a complete and comprehensive document for all resources and information pertaining to Head Start and Early Head Start in the Lehigh Valley.